 Mannitol is a dry powder contained in 40 mg capsules for inhalation.
 It is inhaled orally via a breath-activated hand-held inhalation device.
 Clinical studies have used varying doses of mannitol (315 mg to 635 mg), but generally around a dose of 400 mg (10 capsules) twice daily has been administered.
-Since mannitol is inhaled as a dry powder, it does not require a nebuliser.
+Since mannitol is inhaled as a dry powder, it does not generally require a nebuliser; although a non-randomised study conducted in Iran has compared nebulised mannitol to nebulised hypertonic saline (Sadr 2019).
 However, it is not as quick to use as many other dry powder medications because the dose is divided into multiple capsules which must be loaded and inhaled individually.